 Local Pedagogical psychological service/Educational support service ensure accessibility of provision at the municipal level.
-Pedagogical psychological service/Educational support service assesses the child's learning difficulties, educational, psychological and learning problems, special educational needs, maturity of the child's school, provides recommendations to schools regarding adaptation/individualisation of curricula, and determines the needs for the provision of educational staff, and psychological, social, pedagogical, and special pedagogical assistance to schools that do not have education assistance professionals.
+Pedagogical psychological service/Educational support service assesses the child's learning difficulties, educational, psychological and learning problems, special educational needs, maturity of the child's school, provides recommendations to schools regarding adaptation/individualisation of curricula, and determines the needs for the provision of educational assistance.
+It provides information and counselling to parents, schools, and the educational staff, and psychological, social, pedagogical, and special pedagogical assistance to schools that do not have education assistance professionals.
 The services: